-Competency Check if met.
-Description of Requirement Inter-professional skills Ability to present a 4-5 minute summary of the case for a non-mental health professional audience such as medical doctor, college educated family member or parole officer.
-Professionalism Professional dress/ attire for presentation Professional style of presentation, in keeping with common style for "grand rounds" presentation or similar formats Ability to present case with minimal notes and engaging style of presentation Self-reflection on case insightful yet professional Relationship Presented information on therapeutic alliance across the treatment Attention to relational "tears" and "repairs" in treatment, adjustment of plans relevant to relationship factors Evidence of collaboration with patient in treatment planning and implementation Case includes any important relational concerns of the client to include familial, workplace, educational or peer relationships.
+Competency Check if met Description of Requirement Inter-professional skills Ability to present a 20-minute summary of the full case for a mental health professional audience.
+Ability to present a 5-minute summary of the case for a non-mental health professional audience (e.g., medical doctor, college educated family member, parole officer, etc.).
+Professionalism Professional dress/ attire for presentation.
+Professional style of presentation, in keeping with common style for "grand rounds" presentation or similar formats.
+Ability to present case with minimal notes and engaging style of presentation.
+Self-reflection on case insightful yet professional Relationship Presented information on therapeutic alliance across the treatment.
+Attention to relational "tears" and "repairs" in treatment, adjustment of plans relevant to relationship factors.
+Evidence of collaboration with patient in treatment planning and implementation.

+Case includes any important relational concerns of the client to include familial, workplace, educational or peer relationships.

-Assessment Skills Use of appropriate assessment tools for the patient and setting Presentation is inclusive of medical/health aspects of the patient and any contribution to mental health concerns Assessment integrated into conceptualization, treatment plan, diversity and other aspects of case Theory/ Technique Ability to conceptualize case from two empirically supported theoretical orientations Ability to describe techniques within treatment consistent with theoretical conceptualization Treatment Planning Intentional treatment planning parallel to rest of the case conceptualization Diversity Diversity integrated into discussion of treatment plan, relationship, theory, socio-cultural beliefs about psychological treatment, client assessment and any other aspects of the case.
-Ability to discuss case inclusive of various aspects of diversity unique to the client (not just one) Reflective discussion of therapist and patient diversity as an interaction within the therapeutic setting/room/facility Christian Integration Client religiosity addressed in conceptualization and treatment as fitting to the case.
-Self-reflection on the existential or faith lessons learned through the clients life situation and treatment Ethics Discuss at least one ethical issue relevant to the case Scientific Knowledge Apply basic scientific research relevant to the client (e.g. epidemiology, course of disorder, correlates of the disorder, socio-cultural aspects of the disorder, etc.) Apply evidence basis for treatment to case Leadership Ability to address class and instructor questions relevant to the case from a place of authority about the case balanced with humility in always being a learner.
-Advocacy Ability to describe agencies, organizations or community resources that could advocate for or meet the needs of the patient (don't have to access the resources, but communicate awareness of the resources).
+Assessment Skills Use of appropriate assessment tools for the patient and setting.
+Presentation is inclusive of medical/health aspects of the patient and any contribution to mental health concerns Assessment integrated into conceptualization, treatment plan, diversity, and other aspects of case.
+Theory/Technique Ability to conceptualize case from two empirically supported theoretical orientations.
+Ability to describe techniques within treatment consistent with · Total control Blooding theoretical conceptualization.
+Treatment Planning Intentional treatment planning parallel to rest of the case conceptualization.
+Diversity Diversity integrated into discussion of 1) treatment plan, 2) therapeutic relationship, 3) intersectional identity theory, 3) socio-cultural beliefs about psychological treatment, 4) client assessment, and 5) any other aspects relevant to consider for the case.
+Ability to discuss case inclusive of various (not just one) aspects of diversity unique to the client, and how those aspects intersect and affect the client and their presentation.
+Reflective discussion of therapist and patient diversity as an interaction within the clinical setting.
+Christian Integration Client religiosity addressed in conceptualization and treatment as fitting to the case.
+Meaningful self-reflection on the existential or faith lessons learned through the client's life situation and treatment.
+Ethics Discuss at least one ethical issue relevant to the case Scientific Knowledge Apply basic scientific research relevant to the client (e.g., epidemiology, course of disorder, correlates of the disorder, socio-cultural aspects of the disorder, etc.) Articulate and apply evidence basis for treatment to case Leadership Ability to address class and instructor questions relevant to the case from a place of authority about the case balanced with humility in always being a learner.
+Advocacy Ability to describe agencies, organizations or community , resources that could advocate for or meet the needs of the patient (don't have to access the resources, but communicate awareness of the resources). , patient (don't have to access the resources, but communicate awareness of the resources).
+Pass Remediation ı needed for written portion / oral presentation (please circle)

-PdSS

-Remediation needed for written portion / oral presentation (please circle)

-Any remediation needed described here:

-Practica class Instructor signature Date
+Any remediation needed described here: Practica class Instructor signature Date